See the opportunities for adventures, not the constraints that get in the way.~Alastair Humphreys

 The authors of Liferemotely.com contributed to our free e-book Overlanders Inspired.

-As we never traveled to Central America & Mexico, we never got around to reading this book written by them, but many overlanders have shared it in the overland community because it has been so useful to them.
+As we never traveled to Central America & Mexico, we never got around to reading their book about overlanding in Mexico & Central America, but many overlanders have shared this book in the overland community because it has been so useful to them.

 Africa Overland (Bradt Travel Guides)

 Our first book in English is about to be launched (Jan ’24): Forever Off Track!
 To be sure to get hold of a color-photo and signed limited edition (and other news about our books in English) sign up for the book-newsletter here.

 Tips, Suggestions, Feedback?

 What have been great books for you to get your overland journey started?
 Which books did we miss?

 Please share your favorite overland book in the comment section below.
 Thanks.

 First published May 2018 / Updated January 2024

 Stay up to Date